YanB25/notes/ComputerNetwork/ch1.md

 ### socket
 A process sends messages into, and receives messages from, the network through a software **interface** called a socket. an **API** between the application and the network
+### Cookies
+Cookies, defined in [RFC 6265], allow sites to keep track of users.(identify user)
+### proxy server
+a web cache is also called a proxy server.
+A Web cache is a network entity that satisfies HTTP requests on the behalf of an origin Web server
 ## traffic intensity
 let $a$ denote the average rate at which packets arrive at the queue (packets/sec)
 $$I = \frac{aL}{R}$$